helven/caloriebomb-react/README.md

 **Benefits:**
 - Centralized state management with Redux Toolkit
+- Simple caching mechanism reduces unnecessary API calls
+- 24-hour cache expiration for fresh data
 - Custom hooks abstract Redux complexity from components
 - Type-safe with TypeScript
 - Normalized data structure (byId) for efficient lookups
 - Clean separation between data fetching and UI logic
 - Reduced boilerplate with createSlice

+**How Caching Works:**
+1. User visits food detail page → checks Redux cache
+2. If cached and not expired → instant display (no API call)
+3. If not cached or expired → fetches from API, stores with expiration timestamp
+4. Subsequent visits within 24 hours → served from cache

 ### 6. Theme Persistence with Zustand